This is the multi-page printable view of this section. Click here to print.

 - If policy creation is required, contact the Account administrator.

-To check the policies of the user group you belong to, follow these steps:
+To check the policy of the user group you belong to, follow the procedure below.

-- Click All Services > Management > IAM.
-You will be taken to the Service Home page of IAM.
+- Click All Services > Management > IAM menu.
+You will be redirected to the Service Home page of IAM.

-- On the Service Home page, click User Group.
-You will be taken to the User Group List page.
+- Click User Groups menu on the Service Home page.
+You will be redirected to the User Group List page.

-- On the User Group Details page, click the Policy tab.
-You will be taken to the Policy tab page.
+- Click Policies tab on the User Group Details page.
+You will be redirected to the Policies tab page.

-- On the Policy tab page, click the policy you want to check.
-You will be taken to the Policy Details page.
+- Click the policy you want to check on the Policies tab page.
+You will be redirected to the Policy Details page.

-You can check and generate authentication keys to be used for the Config Inspection service.
+You can check and create authentication keys to use in the Config Inspection service.

-- You can create up to two authentication keys.
+- You can create only up to 2 authentication keys.

 - After creating a new authentication key, you must apply the changed API authentication key to the service you are using.

-To generate an authentication key in the Samsung Cloud Platform Console, follow these steps:
+To create an authentication key in Samsung Cloud Platform Console, follow the procedure below.

-- Click My Menu > My Info.
-You will be taken to the My Info. details page.
+- Click My Menu > My info. menu in the Console.
+You will be redirected to the My info. details page.

-- On the My Info. details page, click the Authentication Key Management tab.
-You will be taken to the Authentication Key Management tab page.
+- Click Authentication Key Management tab on the My info. details page.
+You will be redirected to the Authentication Key Management tab page.

-- On the Authentication Key Management tab page, click the Create Authentication Key button.
-You will be taken to the Create Authentication Key page.
+- Click Create Authentication Key button on the Authentication Key Management tab page.
+You will be redirected to the Create Authentication Key page.

-- On the Create Authentication Key page, enter the expiration period and click the Confirm button.
+- Enter the expiration period on the Create Authentication Key page and click OK button.

 - Check if the created authentication key is displayed in the authentication key list.

-You can add an allowed access IP in the Samsung Cloud Platform Console.
+You can add access allowed IPs in Samsung Cloud Platform Console.

-To add an allowed access IP in the Console, follow these steps:
+To add access allowed IPs in the Console, follow the procedure below.

-- Click the My menu > My info. menu in the Console.
-You will be moved to the My info. detail page.
+- Click My Menu > My info. menu in the Console.
+You will be redirected to the My info. details page.

-- Click the Authentication key management tab on the My info. detail page.
-You will be moved to the Authentication key management tab page.
+- Click Authentication Key Management tab on the My info. details page.
+You will be redirected to the Authentication Key Management tab page.

-- Set the allowed access IP to Use and enter the IP address, then click the Add button.
+- Set access allowed IP to Enable, enter the IP address, and click Add button.

-To diagnose the AWS (Amazon Web Services) cloud in the Config Inspection service, set up the following items.
+To diagnose AWS (Amazon Web Services) cloud in the Config Inspection service, set the following items.

-You can add a permission policy for a user or user group in the AWS Console.
+You can add permission policies for users/user groups in AWS Console.

-To add a user access permission policy in the AWS Console, follow these steps:
+To add user access permission policy in AWS Console, follow the procedure below.

-- Click IAM > Users in the AWS Console.
+- Click IAM > Users in AWS Console.

 - Select the diagnostic user name from the user list.

-- Click the Permissions tab on the user information page.
+- Click Permissions tab on the user information page.

 - Select Add permissions in the permission policy.

-To add a user group access permission policy in the AWS Console, follow these steps:
+To add user group access permission policy in AWS Console, follow the procedure below.

-- Click IAM > User groups in the AWS Console.
+- Click IAM > User groups in AWS Console.

-- Select the user group that the user belongs to from the user group list.
+- Select the group the user belongs to from the user group list.

-- Click the Permissions tab on the user group page.
+- Click Permissions tab on the user group page.

 - Select Add permissions in the permission policy.

-If you are using an IP access control policy, you must add an exception IP to the policy.
+If using IP access control policy, you must add block exception IPs to that policy.

-To add IP access control for users in the AWS Console, follow these steps:
+To add user access control IP in AWS Console, follow the procedure below.

-- Click IAM > Users in the AWS Console.
+- Click IAM > Users in AWS Console.

 - Select the diagnostic user name from the user list.

-- Click the Permissions tab on the user information page.
+- Click Permissions tab on the user information page.

-- Click Edit on the IP Access Control Policy in the permissions policy item.
+- Click Edit in IP Access Control Policy in the permission policy item.

-To add IP access control for user groups in the AWS Console, follow these steps:
+To add user group access control IP in AWS Console, follow the procedure below.

-- Click IAM > User Groups in the AWS Console.
+- Click IAM > User groups in AWS Console.

-- Select the user group that the user belongs to from the user group list.
+- Select the group the user belongs to from the user group list.

-- Click the Permissions tab on the user group page.
+- Click Permissions tab on the user group page.

-- Click Edit on the IP Access Control Policy in the permissions policy item.
+- Click Edit in IP Access Control Policy in the permission policy item.

-- Click IAM > Users in the AWS Console.
+- Click IAM > Users in AWS Console.

 - Select the diagnostic user name from the user list.

-- Click the Security Credentials tab on the user information page.
+- Click Security credentials tab on the user information page.

-- Create an access key for third-party services on the Create Access Key page.
+- Create access keys for third-party services on the Create access key page.

-- Be sure to save the created access key information.
+- Make sure to save the created access key information.

-Secret Key can only be downloaded as a CSV file or recorded separately.
+Download the Secret Key as a csv file or record it separately.

-- Secret key information can only be checked during access key creation and cannot be recovered later.
+- Secret key information can only be checked when creating the access key and cannot be recovered later.

-To diagnose Azure cloud in the Config Inspection service, set up the following items.
+To diagnose Azure cloud in the Config Inspection service, set the following items.

-To register Entra ID Application in the Azure Console, follow these steps:
+To register Entra ID Application in Azure Console, follow the procedure below.

-- Click Microsoft Entra ID > App Registration in the Azure Console.
+- Click Microsoft Entra ID > App registrations in Azure Console.

-- Click New Registration on the App Registration page.
+- Click New registration on the App registrations page.

-- After completing the app registration, check the App Name, Application (Client) ID, Directory (Tenant) ID on the overview page.
+- When app registration is complete, check App name, Application (client) ID, Directory (tenant) ID on the overview page.

-To add API permissions in the Azure Console, follow these steps:
+To add API permission in Azure Console, follow the procedure below.

-- Click Microsoft Entra ID > App Registration (App registrations) > Entra ID Application Registration and select the created App Name > API Permissions (App permissions) > Add a permission.
+- Click Microsoft Entra ID > App registrations > Entra ID Application registration > created App name > API permissions > Add a permission in Azure Console.

-- Select Microsoft Graph from the API Permissions list.
+- Select Microsoft Graph to add permissions from the API permissions list.

-- Click Application Permissions on the API Permission Request page.
+- Click Application permissions on the Request API permissions page.

 - Select Application.Read.All, Device.Read.All, Group.Read.All, User.Read.All, DeviceManagementManagedDevices.Read.All, AuditLog.Read.All, Directory.Read.All, Domain.Read.All, GroupMember.Read.All, Policy.Read.All, Reports.Read.All from the permission list.